 Core Facility Infrastructure

 The Image and Data Acquisition Core has instruments for imaging biological samples such as individual cells, biofilms, tissue samples and small organisms in live and fixed conditions.
-There are 4 microscopes available which provide stereoscopic, histological, epifluorescent, confocal and multiphoton imaging.
-A flow cytometer is available for high-throughput counting and characterization of disassociated cell populations.
+There are 4 microscopes available which provide stereoscopic, confocal and multiphoton imaging.
+Two flow cytometers are available for high-throughput counting and characterization of disassociated cell populations, one is a new Spectral Cell Sorter with 5 lasers and 55 detectors, high-speed multi-way sorting and high efficiency.
+This Cell Sorter configuration allows the creation of diverse and complex panels in addition to having a security cabin that allows the separated cells to return to culture.
+Also, the IDAC is equipped with two instruments, the Phenobooth+ and Rotor, that together can optimize colony counting and colony replication.
 Separate computer stations are available for data analysis.
 A small refrigerator, biosafety hood, fume hood and small incubator are also located in the laboratory.